April 16, 2019

 By Angela Januzzi

-On April 5, two Carnegie Mellon University Department of English alumni, Jodi Balkan (1989) and Meredith Paley (Wollins) (1989) returned to campus to give a craft talk and Q&A session about their professional writing and public relations career trajectories — starting with how they built those careers from the ground up.
+On April 5, two Carnegie Mellon University Department of English alumnae, Jodi Balkan (1989) and Meredith Paley (Wollins) (1989) returned to campus to give a craft talk and Q&A session about their professional writing and public relations career trajectories — starting with how they built those careers from the ground up.

 Balkan is President and Founder of BOLD PR, repeatedly named among the best public relations agencies in the beauty and fashion industry.
 Paley is VP of Public Relations for the national clothing and fashion retailer Talbots.
 The two alumni were close friends while students at CMU, and their personal and professional support of each other only grew stronger while creating careers in New York City.
 Between cracking jokes the way only close friends can, they both reiterated there is no simple, quick route to creating a non-traditional career.